A person jogging on an empty road with snow-capped mountains in the background under a clear blue sky.

 Progress relies heavily on:

-What is really cool is that you can change how you look at something or engage with it to help with these and increase motivation!
+You can actuaally change how you look at something or engage with it to help with these and increase motivation!

 Do or do not, there is no try – Yoda